 The Carter Ward Excellence in Advocacy Award

 The Carter D. Ward Excellence in Advocacy Award is designed to recognize and honor an individual board member who exhibits exemplary leadership skills in the area of public education advocacy.
 Nominees should possess a documented history of achievement in local, statewide or national advocacy on behalf of Missouri’s public school students.
 Honorees serve as shining examples of effective advocacy and whose impressive efforts have helped create and promote substantial and sustainable practices that enhance student learning opportunities in Missouri’s pre-K-12 education programs.
 The award is named for former Missouri School Boards’ Association Executive Director Dr. Carter D. Ward, whose career epitomized effective advocacy for public education.
-The nomination period for the 2018 Carter D. Ward Excellence in Advocacy Award is now closed.
+The nomination period for the 2019 Carter D. Ward Excellence in Advocacy Award is April 4 through June 20, 2019.

 The Paul Morris Community Service Award was established to recognize and honor an individual school board member from Missouri, past or present, who has shown a sincere and outstanding commitment to community service.
 The award is named in honor of Paul Morris, a past president of the Missouri School Boards’ Association, who devoted countless hours to strengthening his community and improving its schools through his volunteer work.
 An individual award winner will be selected from nominations received by the FutureBuilders’ Board of Directors and is honored at the MSBA Annual Conference held each fall.
-The nomination period for the 2018 Paul Morris Community Service Award is now closed.
+The nomination period for the 2019 Paul Morris Community Service Award is April 4 through June 20, 2019.

 Proceeds from the participation and generosity of players and sponsors help fund the MSBA’s FutureBuilders Foundation.
 FutureBuilders provides 18 annual John T. Belcher Memorial Scholarships which are awarded to high school seniors from all areas of Missouri, helping our future leaders achieve their dream of a college education.
 FutureBuilders also supports and promotes the importance of community leadership, education advocacy and early childhood education.